lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

   <img class="lazy" alt="Multi-arch Windows image for six different Windows versions" data-src="/assets/posts/win-multiarch-img-lin/docker-hub.png" />
 </div>

-More examples are described in the [TL;DR section](#tldr) and [on GitHub](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples).
+More examples for cross-building are described in the [TL;DR section](#tldr) and [on GitHub](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples).

 ### Using Hyper-V machine emulation on Windows